Hy Brasil: In popular culture

 Irish poet Gerald Griffin wrote about Hy-Brasil in the early nineteenth century.

 Mary Burke's short story uses the myth as an allegory of the breach caused by the Northern Irish Troubles.
 Mary Burke, “Hy-Brasil” in The Faber Best New Irish Short Stories, 2004–5 Ed.
 David Marcus.
 London: Faber & Faber, 2005, 101–105.

 In The Hollow Hills, part of Mary Stewart's Merlin Trilogy, several characters believe (incorrectly) that the wizard Merlin has hidden the young Prince Arthur on Hy-Brasil.

-In the 1989 film comedy film Erik the Viking, Hy-Brasil is the location of the Horn Resounding, said to allow mortals to enter Asgard and return home safely.
+In the 1989 film comedy Erik the Viking, Hy-Brasil is the location of the Horn Resounding, said to allow mortals to enter Asgard and return home safely.
 In the film, it is said that if blood should ever be spilled on its shores the land would sink beneath the waves.

 In the 2009 book Underworld: The Mysterious Origins of Civilization, Graham Hancock attributed the appearance of Hy-Brasil on so many maps as evidence of a lost corpus of pre-Ptolemaic maps that showed evidence of substantial earth changes, including sunken islands.

 In H. G. Parry's 2023 novel, The Magician's Daughter, Hy-Brasil features as an enchanted island hidden from the rest of the world.